Hannalysis/Coding-Chronicles/README.md

 After a much needed break and walk in the beautiful sunshine, I did a mobile-first detailed pen sketch wireframe, with a couple of variants for the desktop version.
 It took a while as I'd written a fair amount of additional notes, especially in regards to how I'd action the animation and react feel.
 I may have accidently given myself a bigger challenge than I had originally intended.
 We shall see how the implementation goes tomorrow.

+I then decided to finish the day with a bit of TypeScript learning, now finished the section of Type Unions.
+'Learn TypeScript' 72% Complete.

 ------------